 The Department of Environmental Health (DEH) regulates the use of recycled water through a delegation agreement with the State Department of Public Health.
 The purpose is to protect the public from health risks associated with cross-connections of recycled water and drinking water supplies, as well as to prevent health risks from body contact with recycled water.

 Land and Water Quality Division staff review recycled water use plans, and conduct site inspections to ensure drinking water supplies are not contaminated with recycled water.
 Staff also monitor spray irrigation sites to ensure the recycled water irrigation does not present a risk to the public.
 Recycled water sites must also pass an initial cross-connection control shut down test and every four years thereafter.
 This can be coordinated with the water district supplying the recycled water.

-Beginning on April 1, 2017 the DEH Recycled Water Program will begin accepting plans online for review.
+The DEH Recycled Water Program accepts plans online for review.
 For detailed instructions on how to submit plans online see the following user guide.

 Contact: Glenn Leeks, EHS III, ph: (619) 607-8351, e-mail: Glenn Leeks

 Barrett Hollingsworth, EHS II, ph: (858) 880-4371, e-mail: Barrett Hollingsworth